-Table 13: Significance to the Free State Spatial Directive | GRSA/
+Table 13: Significance to the Free State Spatial Directive | GRSAA

-Table 13: Significance to the Free State Spatial Directive GRSAA Key Opportunities Key Challenges Agro-processing and agriculture development.
-Limited capacity of municipal technical and planning staff.
-Strong relationship with the Mpumalanga province Adverse Blue and Green Drop audit findings.
-Capitalisation of the N3 dissecting the region.
-Vulnerability to external economic and environmental shocks Expansion of protected areas and nature reserves.
+Key Opportunities Key Challenges Agro-processing and agriculture development.
+Strong relationship with the Limited capacity of municipal technical and planning staff.
+Adverse Blue and Green Drop audit Mpumalanga province Capitalisation of the N3 dissecting the region. findings.Vulnerability to external economic and environmental shocks Expansion of protected areas and nature reserves.
 Capacity of technical departments within municipalities.
 Latent tourism potential of the Memel, Frankfort, and Villiers.
-LimitedAdverse Blue and Green Drop audit Vaal RSDF development guidelines. findings.
-Proximity to the N1, N3 and promotion of EV charging station development.
+LimitedAdverse Blue and Green Drop audit Vaal RSDF development guidelines.
+Proximity to the N1, N3 and promotion findings. of EV charging station development.
 Capitalisation of freight stemming from the JHB-Harrismith-Durban link